babigail100/causal_inference/README.md

-# The Effect of Exercise on Mental Health
+# The Impact of Exercise on Depression and Anxiety
+Abby Brown

 ## Description

-Fundamental Question: Does regular exercise reduce symptoms of depression and anxiety in individuals diagnosed with mental health conditions?

-Hypothesis: Engaging in regular physical exercise leads to lower levels of depression and anxiety.

-Data:
-- Primary variables: depression/anxiety scores, exercise frequency, exercise duration, exercise intensity
-- Covariates: age, gender, baseline mental health, socioeconomic status, physical health conditions, medication use, therapy involvement
-- Potential sources: NHANES, BRFSS, open database studies from OpenICPSR, Kaggle, MIMIC-IV, etc

-Methods to Explore:
-- Directed acyclic graph
-- Control for confounding variables (age, pre-existing conditions, socioeconomic status, etc)
-- Propensity score matching
-- Difference-in-differences (compare mental health outcomes before/after starting exercise for participants vs non-partipants)--dependent on data available
-- Logistic/linear regression
-- Bayesian methods to model uncertainty and handle hierarchical structures such as varying effects by demographics

-Challenges:
-- Data availability may present limitations
-- Not all confounding variables may be identified and/or adjusted for, and a high number of observed confounders may be difficult to control
-- Self-reported data isn't always reliable (recall, social desirability)
-- Potential data imbalance in age, income, etc.
-- Different types of exercise might have different effects on mental health
+### Fundamental Question:

+Does regular exercise reduce symptoms of depression and anxiety in individuals diagnosed with mental health conditions?

+### Hypothesis:

+Engaging in regular physical exercise leads to lower levels of depression and anxiety.

+### Introduction:

+Mental health challenges are among the leading causes of workplace absenteeism and reduced productivity globally, costing businesses billions annually in lost output.
+Amid rising awareness of employee well-being, companies are investing in wellness programs, including fitness initiatives, with the expectation of improving employee mental health and productivity.

+This study aims to explore the causal relationship between regular exercise and mental health outcomes, focusing on depression and anxiety.
+The findings could provide actionable insights for businesses aiming to design effective wellness programs, as well as inform policymakers about the broader benefits of promoting physical activity.

+### Variables and Data:

+#### Primary variables:

+These variables focus on quantifying mental health outcomes and exercise behavior - **Mental health outcomes**: depression/anxiety scores \|
+Depression and anxiety are primary indicators of mental health.
+Validated scales such as the PHQ-9 (Patient Health Questionnaire) and GAD-7 (Generalized Anxiety Disorder Assessment) provide reliable, widely accepted metrics for assessing the severity of these conditions. - **Exercise behavior**: Frequency, duration, and intensity of physical activity all offer unique insights in the relationship between exercise and mental health outcomes: - **Frequency**: Captures the consistency of exercise routines, which is hypothesized to influence mental health positively over time. - **Duration**: Measures the amount of time spent exercising per session, which alters the efficacy of physical activity. - **Intensity**: Differentiates between light, moderate, and vigorous exercise, as varying intensities may result in different psychological effects.

+#### Covariates:

+We will account for potential confounders that could influence both mental health and exercise habits - **Demographics**: Age, gender, socioeconomic status - **Baseline health**: Pre-existing physical and mental health conditions, including baseline depression/anxiety scores - **Treatment factors**: Use of medications, involvement in therapy

+- **Demographics**:
+  - **Age**: Physical activity levels and mental health challenges often vary by age.
+  - **Gender**: Exercise preferences and mental health prevalence can differ significantly between genders.
+  - **Socioeconomic status (SES)**: SES can influence access to exercise resources (e.g., gym memberships, time) and mental health support.
+- **Baseline health**:
+  - **Pre-existing conditions**: Physical limitations or chronic illnesses may affect mental health or the ability to exercise.
+  - **Baseline depression/anxiety scores**: Controlling for initial mental health levels ensures that observed changes are attributable to exercise.
+- **Treatment factors**:
+  - **Medication use**: Antidepressants or anxiolytics may interact with exercise effects on mental health.
+  - **Therapy involvement**: Participation in therapy could amplify or obscure the effects of exercise.

+#### Potential data sources:

+- National databases (NHANES, BRFSS)
+- Open datasets (OpenICPSR, Kaggle)
+- Clinical datasets (MIMIC-IV)

+### Methods to Explore:

+1.  **Directed Acyclic Graphs (DAGs)**
+    Identify confounding variables and clarify the assumed causal structure

+2.  **Propensity Score Matching**
+    Match individuals with similar baseline characteristics to isolate the effect of exercise

+3.  **Difference-in-Differences (DiD)**
+    Compare mental health outcomes before and after individuals begin exercising

+4.  **Regression Models**

+    - **Linear regression** for continuous outcomes (e.g., depression scores)
+    - **Logistic regression** for binary outcomes (e.g., presence or absence of clinical depression)

+5.  **Bayesian Analysis**
+    Handle uncertainty in parameter estimates and incorporate hierarchical structures to assess varying effects across demographic groups

+### Challenges:

+#### Data Availability

+- **Challenge**: Access to high-quality longitudinal datasets may be limited.
+- **Strategy**: Utilize widely available public health datasets and focus on data preprocessing and validation.

+#### Confounding Variables

+- **Challenge**: Not all confounders may be identified and/or adjusted for, and too many covariates may increase model complexity.
+- **Strategy**: Use DAGs to prioritize key confounders and sensitivity analyses to assess the impact of omitted variables.

+#### Self-Reported Data

+- **Challenge**: Exercise frequency and mental health outcome responses may be subject to recall errors or social desirability bias.
+- **Strategy**: Supplement self-reported data with objective measures (e.g., wearable device data) if available and quantify measurement error in models.

+#### Data Imbalance

+- **Challenge**: Unequal representation across demographic groups could bias results.
+- **Strategy**: Apply weighting or oversampling techniques to address imbalance and perform subgroup analyses to explore heterogeneous effects.

+#### Variability in Exercise Types

+- **Challenge**: Different exercise types (e.g., aerobic vs. resistance training) might have distinct effects on mental health, complicating interpretation.
+- **Strategy**: Group exercise types into broad categories or focus on the most commonly reported type in the dataset.

 ## Project Organization